 We may earn money or products from the companies mentioned in this post.

 So we did it.
 We made it from Fort Campbell to Dallas.
 The moving truck came and went.
-The movers were not particularly confidence inspiring, but to be honest we have only had one set of movers that we believed in.
+The movers weren’t particularly confidence inspiring, but to be honest we’ve only had one set of movers that we believed in.
 Which of course leaves us with the same old question: To Claim or not To Claim?!

 First: Make Sure You Have Realistic Expectations

 Having my stuff boxed up is never that big a deal to me.
 I always set aside the super important stuff so that we can deal with that ourselves.
 Watching movers load and unload the truck is a whole different story.
 That sends my anxiety through the roof.
 The massive game of Tetris they play with my belongings makes me want to throw up.